Alex-b6/P11-ArgentBank-website/README.md

 Your server should now be running at http://locahost:3001 and you will now have two users in your MongoDB database!

+After this, open another terminal and run :

+# select the frontEnd folder
+cd ArgentBank

+# start the local dev
+npm run dev

 ## Populated Database Data

 Once you run the `populate-db` script, you should have two users in your database: